trans-travel/trans-travel/us/nd.md

 Intersex people have some limited recognition.

-Some laws specify male, female, and similar words based on sex assigned at birth and/or chromosomes.
+North Dakota specifies male, female, and similar words based on sex assigned at birth and/or chromosomes.

+North Dakota prohibits trans people changing birth certificates.

 ## Medical Care